the enemy you love decides your side for you

 My response is far more scathing.
 It relocates Klein and liberals like him away from any category of “we”.
 The New York Times piece he penned helped legitimise the right’s hagiographies of Kirk, diminishing the regressive impact of his debate-me-bro stochastic terrorism.
 I needn’t understand Klein’s justifications to know that his apologia is unbecoming of someone I’d consider on my team.

 Through the interview, Klein wrestles with strategies for political victory.
-His suggestions carry the faint whiffs of panic and dysregulation as he proposes running pro-life democrats to win Southern states.
+His suggestions carry the faint whiffs of dysregulated panic as he proposes running pro-life democrats to win Southern states.

-Coates asks Klein to define his place in this current, political moment.
+Coates asks Klein to define his place in this current political moment.
 Klein responds, “I don’t know what my role is anymore”.
-He doesn’t know because the ideological core of the fence-sitting class is principally unmoored and Klein is a card-carrying member.
+He doesn’t know because the ideological core of the fence-sitting class is principally unmoored.
 He believes the democrats lost the presidential election due to strategy mismanagement and not because of the irreconcilable hypocrisy of demonising their opponent while full-throatily funding a genocide.
-Where Coates fights for the existential health of America, Klein’s concept of winning is exclusive to electoral success.
-The Republican drift towards authoritarianism is a matter of envy; the moral regression at the heart of this moment is an aside, he’s more concerned with figuring out which tactics his own sports team needs to adopt to win the championship next season.
+Where Coates fights for the existential health of America, Klein’s concept of “winning” is exclusive to electoral success.
+For Klein, the Republican drift towards authoritarianism is a matter of envy; the moral regression at the heart of this moment is an aside, he’s more concerned with figuring out which tactics his own sports team needs to adopt to win the championship next season.

 Klein is incapable of examining Kirk’s political success without infusing his analysis with admiration.
-The billionaire-backed theatre of politics has convinced him that victory is a set by socio-political acrobatics which require moral fluidity.
-It is unfathomable for him to consider that “winning” is meaningless without being morally resolute.
+The billionaire-backed sport of politics has convinced Ezra Klein that victory is attained by contorting ideals with socio-political acrobatics.
+It is unfathomable for him to think true “winning” is meaningless without moral resolution.
 The health of our civilisation depends on championing a robust opposition to wealth inequality, environmental exploitation, racism, misogyny, queerphobia, ableism and an unwavering advocacy for the dignity of the vulnerable.
 Any political strategy doesn’t look to synthesise these truths within the existing, social landscape are a profound waste of time.
 Running concession democrats has only veered our society right-ward.
 On a purely electoral level—it is crucial to run and support principled, progressive candidates who can speak to people’s core worries, put together compelling campaigns and actually deliver policies that’ll make people’s lives better.
 Those types of candidates are popping up all over the country.
-If Klein and the fence-sitting class want to know what their role is (and if they believe their utility is as strategists rather than truth-tellers): they should be running interference for progressive candidates that are faced smear campaigns and, as Coates rightfully pointed out, choosing the option of silence when grace might embolden the right.
+If Klein and the fence-sitting class want to know what their role is (and if they believe their utility is as strategists rather than truth-tellers): they should be running interference for progressive candidates that are faced with slander and smear campaigns and, as Coates rightfully pointed out, choosing the option of silence when grace might embolden the right.

 The harsher truth is that the fence-sitting class benefits from the viscosity of their own moral position.
 Culturally zionist bi-nationalism would’ve been nice for Einstein and other Jewish dissidents but they also materially benefit from the realisation of a Jewish ethnostate.
 Whether they condemn the ethnostate or lament about the “inner damage” to the Jewish people, they and every modern fence-sitting supporter of zionism ultimately benefits from the end-goal of the occupation via the option of Aliyah.

 The liberal pledges themselves to understand the conservative, recognise their humanity and treat them with respect.
-The grace given is fundamentally asymmetrical.
-The conservative makes no effort to conceal their disdain or their reluctance to reason with the liberal.
-They believe liberals are all closet conservatives pretending to be “woke” out of guilt and if they can’t get liberals to rip off their masks and reveal their “true face”, they’ll settle for the fence-sitter’s submission.
+But the grace they give is fundamentally asymmetrical.
+The conservative makes no effort to conceal their disdain or their unwillingness to reason with their so-called opposition.
+They believe liberals are all closet conservatives pretending to be “woke” out of guilt and if they can’t get them to rip off their own masks and reveal their “true face”, they’ll settle for the fence-sitter’s submission.
 I’m hard pressed to disagree with them.

 The Fable of Hermione

 Emma Watson’s conversation with Jay Shetty is a fascinating marbling of disparities, she measures her words in a way that doesn’t feel like the triangulation of a deeply held truth but rather the excavation for a version of the truth that will appeal most broadly.
 It is a Princess Diana re-enactment for a world that believes, in its conspiratorial core, that Princess Diana was murdered.
-Watson’s soft outpourings of empathy feel chronologically displaced, especially on the back-drop of political unrests and live-streamed genocides.
-We are not living with the same delusions of the nineties.
+The soft outpourings of empathy feel chronologically displaced, especially atop the back-drop of political unrests and live-streamed genocides.
+We aren’t living with the same delusions of the nineties.
 We know too much now.
-Still, her solemnity traffics a comforting nostalgia.
+Still, Watson’s solemnity heralds a comforting nostalgia.

-Shetty asks about J.K Rowling’s statements; that she’d never forgive Watson for her views on trans people or how Watson and her co-stars ruin the Harry Potter movies for her.
+Shetty asks about J.K Rowling’s declarations that she’d never forgive Watson for her views on trans people and how Watson and her co-stars ruin the Harry Potter movies for her.
 Watson’s response is a heartfelt olive branch—a stately extension of grace that holds her memories with Rowling and her disagreement with Rowling’s transantagonism as incompatible truths that may never reconcile.

-Days later, J.K Rowling reposts a video mocking Watson, tweets a ham-fisted metaphor about being a crocodile and finally addresses the olive branch directly by spitting on it, snapping it in two and jamming them into Watson’s eyes.
+Days later, J.K Rowling retwee a video mocking Watson, tweets some nonsense metaphor about crocodiles and finally addresses the olive branch directly by spitting on it, snapping it in two and jamming them into Watson’s eyes.

 The basic moral of this fable is—when someone shows you who they are, believe them.

 The choice we all have is between protection and endangerment.
-Who you dedicate your words, your time, your money and your efforts to—will protect or endanger someone.
-Watson chose to protect herself and Rowling by answering Shetty’s question from a place of personal compassion but her compassion would’ve been better spent advocating for the trans people who are experiencing violent prejudice.
+Who you dedicate your words, time, money and efforts to—will protect or endanger them.
+Watson protected Rowling and herself by centring her personal compassion.
+Her protection would’ve been better spent advocating for the trans people who are experiencing unprecedented levels of violent prejudice.

-From Watson extending Rowling grace to Klein’s admiration of Kirk—there is a point where grace becomes enabling.
-My recognition that the fence-sitting class aren’t on my team doesn’t necessarily make them as my opponents.
-They’re just too much of a liability to be trusted as a teammate.
-The most obvious thing to me about Klein’s essay and his subsequent podcast with Coates is how uncritical of himself he is.
-For someone who thinks so mechanically about strategy—at no point does he ever consider that his essay was a tactical misfire.
-Despite admitting that he “doesn’t know what his role is”, there is never a point where he self-reflects and reasonably entertains the possibility that he made a mistake.
-What a dangerous, blissful kind of to ignorance.
-To be so unaware of how your actions will be weaponised shows a lack of survival instincts and the fence-sitting class perch in a position where the flak won’t reach them.
+From Watson extending Rowling compassion to Klein’s admiration of Kirk—there is a point where grace becomes enabling.
+Recognising that the fence-sitting class aren’t on my team doesn’t necessarily make them as my opponents.
+They might be on my side but they’re too much of a liability to be trusted as teammates.
+The most damning thing to me about Klein is how his essay and podcast appearance with Coates demonstrate how uncritical of himself he is.
+For someone who thinks so mechanically about strategy, at no point does he ever meaningfully consider that his essay was a tactical misfire.
+Despite admitting he “doesn’t know what his role is”, there is no point of self-reflection, no reasonable entertainment of the possibility that he might’ve been wrong.
+What a dangerous, blissful kind of ignorance to live by.
+To be so unaware of how your actions are weaponised shows an embarrassing lack of survival instincts.
+The fence-sitting class perch in a position where the flak doesn’t reach them.

-Much of the toxicity of the “trans debate” originates from talking past, over, and about trans people in grotesque and infantilising ways.
-Every time I encounter the cruelty of transantagonism in the wild—I get a glimpsed understanding of how the Salem Witch Trials happened.
-A whole demographic of people have been made a spectacle and Rowling’s relentless chastisement of anyone who doesn’t fit into the dainty, lily-white mould of western womanhood is largely to blame.
+The toxicity of the “trans debate” originates from talking past, over, and about trans people in adversarial and infantilising ways.
+Every time I encounter the cruelty of transantagonism in the wild—I get a clearer understanding of how the Salem Witch Trials happened.
+A whole demographic of our society have been made into a spectacle.
+Rowling’s crusade against anyone who doesn’t fit the dainty, lily-white mould of western womanhood is making the world a more spiteful and incurious place.
+Kirk’s rhetoric was an unapologetic accelerant.
+Klein thought he could reasonable about it.
 Watson believed she could gracefully opt out.
-But the truth is: there is no opting out.
-The polarising issues of our time are approaching a boiling point (and by that, I mean the repercussions have begun to noticeably affect the fence-sitting class).
+But the truth is: there is no reasoning.
+There is no opting out.
+The polarising issues of our time are approaching a boiling point (and by that I mean, the repercussions have begun to noticeably affect the fence-sitting class while they have already ravaged the vulnerable).
 The wish-wash of the fence will soon be too uncomfortable to balance on.
 It is very much side-picking time.
 Who will you protect and who will you endanger?